Nationalization of PrivatBank: Effects of the financial crisis of 2014–2015 in Ukraine

-The nationalisation
+The nationalization

 In November 2016, the British specialized banking magazine bne IntelliNews conducted PrivatBank's loan portfolio analysis.
 Of all major borrowers of PrivatBank, journalists managed to identify only a few companies with real business.
 The well-known companies from the Privat Group account for about ₴10 billion, which is 5% of the bank's total loan portfolio.
 The rest of the bank's borrowers are offshore companies (8% of PrivatBank's loan portfolio, or ₴18 billion) and unknown LLCs, created in 2014–2016 and having strong connection with abroad and offshore businesses of ex-owners.

 PrivatBank's press-service denied results of journalist investigations: ‘According to financial reports of PrivatBank for the Q1 2016, prepared in accordance with IFRS, the percentage of loans to related parties in the loan portfolio (before provisions) is 6.1%’, states the bank's response.
 At the same time, the violation of the norm N9, which, according to the press-service of PrivatBank, is 38.5%, was due to methodological changes in the ruling of the NBU.
 ‘The bank is working on making this indicator comply with the norm’, assured PrivatBank.

 The bank management made up a RP and insider-loan contraction plan.
 A bank shareholder provided the personal guarantee for this programme, but it failed.

 Valeriia Hontareva stated, ‘The audit of the NBU has found a capital shortage in PrivatBank.
 As of 1 April 2015, it amounted to ₴113 billion, as a result of the crisis in the Ukrainian economy and the improper lending policy of PrivatBank.
 Over 97% of the corporate portfolio, which amounted to ₴150 billion as of 1 April 2015 was loans to individuals related to the shareholders of the company.

 The ex-owners sent letters to the Government and the NBU asking the government agencies to acquire a share in the bank's capital and undertake its sanation, while on their part, they guaranteed non-interference in the process and undertook to conduct the restructuring of the bank's loan portfolio to mid-2017 onwards.
 And by 18 December, the government had made a decision on the state's acquiring a share in the bank's capital.